YureiNox/yudaol/README.md

 ### Student - Switzerland

 I am a passionate student in software development and using technology to solve problems.
 I particularly enjoy working on open-source projects and contributing to the developer community.

+## Flipper Zero App for Installing C Files on Your Flipper Zero (app_installer_for_flipperzero)
+This Python program is created to make the task of installing apps on the Flipper Zero easier.
+PLEASE NOTE that this program is neither in partnership with nor official from the Flipper Zero company

 ## adbtool